LeeHounshell/Material-Design/README.md

 This project implements a RSS feed viewer app that is modified for material design and multiple 'flavors.'

-Functionally, this project takes a working app (with poor presentation) and gives it a material design face-lift.
+Functionally, this project takes a mostly working app (with poor presentation) and gives it a material design face-lift.
 This project replicates a common developer task of updating and changing an app's desgn as new standards are released.